yassbarona/hangman/README.md

   4- Every time you enter a word, if the guess is correct, a turn will be counted but no lives will be discounted, otherwise if the guess is incorrect, once life will be discounted.

-  5- If the word is completed before you run pout of lives, you won but if you lose all of your loves before guessing the word you get HANGED
+  5- If the word is completed before you run out of lives, congratulations!.. your just won.
+  However if you lose all of your loves before guessing the word you get HANGED!!!

   ![alt text](https://thumbs.gfycat.com/CircularFavoriteIguana-size_restricted.gif)